jakubg1/ChainBlast/readme.md

 This is a simple match-3 game, where instead of swapping two items together, you need to rotate chains to connect them into 3 or more links together!

-**The current state of the `master` branch is intended for development.
-For the demo as it is on Itch, check this commit: https://github.com/jakubg1/ChainBlast/commit/f9352ca4bd6da548d57bfc6db9d14e6d3d7b56d7**
+**For the demo as it is on Itch, check this commit: https://github.com/jakubg1/ChainBlast/commit/f9352ca4bd6da548d57bfc6db9d14e6d3d7b56d7**
+Later commits (and the current state of `master` branch) contain code.
+I might extract these commits at some point. right now im a bit too lazy lol

 **Game's itch.io page:** https://jakubg1.itch.io/chain-blast-demo

 This game ranked **4th** in [LÖVE Game Jam 2023](https://itch.io/jam/love2d-jam-2023/rate/1946127)!

 Stay tuned for the full version!
-Yes, it's still coming!
+Yes, it's still coming! https://github.com/jakubg1/ChainBlastReborn

 ## Screenshots